AztecProtocol/aztec-packages/docs/docs/dev_docs/contracts/portals/main.md

 }
 ```

-After the transaction has been mined the message is consumed (and cannot be consumed again), the tokens have been minted and the user can use them on L2.
+After the transaction has been mined, the message is consumed, and the tokens have been minted on Aztec and are ready for use by the user.
+A consumed message cannot be consumed again.

 ## Passing data to L1